William Thole

 William Kilipota Thole (born 2 October 1998) is a Malawian professional footballer who plays as a goalkeeper for the Malawian club Mighty Wanderers, and the Malawi national team.

 International career

-Tholemade his international debut with the Malawi national team in a 1–0 friendly loss to Zambia on 12 March 2020.
+Thole made his international debut with the Malawi national team in a 1–0 friendly loss to Zambia on 12 March 2020.
 He was part of the Malawi squad the 2021 Africa Cup of Nations.